 From 1 December 2019, agricultural advisers, such as fertiliser sellers and agronomists, operating in Reef regions need to keep records of any tailored advice provided to agricultural producers or to people seeking advice on their behalf (such as farm contractors) about meeting regulated minimum practice agricultural standards and the requirements of a farm nitrogen phosphorus budget (sugarcane only).

 Tailored advice means advice about meeting the minimum standards and farm nitrogen phosphorus budgets that is not general in nature and is specific to a particular property and related set of circumstances.
-The requirement to keep records of advice is also limited to advice that has been provided for a fee or reward.
+It does not include advice about meeting the requirements for new or expanded cropping and horticulture.
+The requirement is also limited to advice that has been provided for a fee or reward.

 Advisers must also ensure that any advice provided is not false or misleading, e.g. contrary to the legislative requirements.